Arrow420/mangatools/README.md

 Options:
-  --no-volume / --volume  Include the volume number in the folder name --delete, --del         Delete the original files after extracting --help                  Show this message and exit.
+  --no-volume / --volume  Include the volume number in the folder name -n, --name              Include the name of the chapter in the folder name --delete, --del         Delete the original files after extracting --help                  Show this message and exit.
 ```